Ruth Whiting working on the AirColor Stacks kinetic art installation

 It has taken about two years to perfect the design.
 The end result is deceptively simple, and has done really well in our testing.
 It is easy to make something beautiful, but hard to make something that can reliably deploy in a public space—this does both.

-Use cases and versatility:
+Use Cases and Versatility

 This one uses an abstract painting but it could also be very effective with something more representational.